Prohibited Content and Practices: Misleading or Misrepresentative Content

 Ex.png Positioning investment opportunities as risk-free

-Ex.png Exercise or diet programs that claim to speed up or enhance weight loss result in unrealistic time frames
+Ex.png Exercise or diet programs that claim to speed up or enhance weight loss results in unrealistic time frames

 Ex.png Medical products that claim to cure ailments without any verifiable information